brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 don't seem like general-purpose keys.

 All of this added almost two inches of height to the bottom of the unit, but it looks like the typewriter sat in a recessed area on the 1620 console desk so this didn't matter.
-Thanks to Paul Kimple for pointing out that the photo of what appears to be a modified Model B on the [IBM Electric Typewriter Wikipedia Page](https://en.wikipedia.org/wiki/IBM_Electric) gives a very good view of the 2 inch "platform" that contained the mechanical modifications needed for computer integration.
+Thanks to Paul Kimpel for pointing out that the photo of what appears to be a modified Model B on the [IBM Electric Typewriter Wikipedia Page](https://en.wikipedia.org/wiki/IBM_Electric) gives a very good view of the 2 inch "platform" that contained the mechanical modifications needed for computer integration.

 Paul also pointed out that the computer-capable Model B Typewriter found use with other non-IBM computers of the day including the [JONNIAC](https://en.wikipedia.org/wiki/JOHNNIAC) (RAND Corp), the [PDP-1](https://en.wikipedia.org/wiki/PDP-1) (DEC), and the [Bendix G-15](https://en.wikipedia.org/wiki/Bendix_G-15) (Bendix Corp).
-So it seems these machines were being sold to other manufacturers on a stand-alone basis.
+So it would appear that these state-of-the-art typewriters were being sold to other manufacturers on a stand-alone basis.
 All of this explains why this [IBM Input-Output Writer, Model B](https://bitsavers.org/pdf/ibm/typewriter/model_b/540-0113-2_IBM_Input-Output_Writer_Model_B_Jan1966.pdf) document reads a bit like a sales brochure with statements like: _"... an efficient print out device for computers and other similar equipment ..."_ and _"A power supply of 42-48 volts DC is required ... this power supply must be provided by the purchaser."_  You'd never see anything like that in a normal IBM manual.

 Adding to Paul's observations, I can see a blogger working on a [Bendix G-15 restoration project](https://headspinlabs.wordpress.com/2022/10/04/bendix-g-15-typewriter-console/) has documented the Bendix "Master Writer" terminal, which is really just a white-labeled IBM Model A/B/C Electric.
-Looking the Bendix G-15 schematics, I can tell that Bendix had their own "platform" design and was not sharing the the integration electronics used by the 1620.
+Looking the Bendix G-15 schematics, I can tell that Bendix had their own typewriter "platform" design and was not sharing the the integration electronics used by the 1620.

 # Mechanical Realities